Rahul91/CommunityNewsPortal/README.md

    3. HTML(becasue, its needed!!!)
    4. CSS(Styling)
    5. Sqlite3(Database)

+#Scope for Improvements

+1. Javascript "alert" function needs to be implemented, for prompting if a user is not logged-in and trying to upvote.
+2. If a loggedin user, adds a content, then he is routed to home page, ideally he should be routed to his page.
+Need to correct this.
+3. Once added a news, only admin can remove it.
+Ideally user who have added, should has authorization to edit it.
+This feature will soon be added.

 #Cloning the repository

 1. Create a virtualenv, activate it and get in: